nassdaq/tzlink/README.md

 tzlink = "0.1.0"
 ```

-come to contribute waiting for you 😊
+come to contribute we waiting for you 😊